iotaledger/iota-wiki/content/tutorials/single-page-tutorials/proof-inclusion-of-a-block.md

 4. Read the block from Tangle, together with the notarization.
 5. Store the block with its notarization in a JSON file within your local folder.

-You should create a new file called `create-notarization.js` and add the following code:
+Create a new file named `create-notarization.js` and add the following code:

 ```javascript
 const {